koss-null/FuncFrog/README.md

 ## Basic information

-The `Piper` (or `PiperNL` for pipes with undetermined lengths) is an interface that represents a *lazy-evaluated*, potentially infinite *sequence of data*.
-The `Piper` interface provides a set of methods that can be used to transform, filter, collect and analize data in the sequence.
+The `Piper` (or `PiperNoLen` for pipes with undetermined lengths) is an interface that represents a *lazy-evaluated sequence of data*.
+The `Piper` interface provides a set of methods that can be used to transform, filter, collect and analyze data in the sequence.
 Every pipe can be conveniently copied at every moment just by equating it to a variable.
-There are different interfaces for pipes with known and unknown length.
-Some methods lead from `PiperNL` to `Piper` interface making wider method range available.
+Some methods (as `Take` or `Gen`) lead from `PiperNoLen` to `Piper` interface making wider method range available.

 ## Supported functions list

-The following functions can be used to create a new `Pipe` (this is how I call the inner representation of a sequence of elements and a sequence operations on them):
+The following functions can be used to create a new `Pipe` (this is how I call the inner representation of a sequence ofelements and a sequence operations on them):
+#### Constructors
 - :frog: `Slice([]T) Piper`: creates a `Pipe` of a given type `T` from a slice, *the length is known*.
 - :frog: `Func(func(i int) (T, bool)) PiperNL`: creates a `Pipe` of type `T` from a function.
 The function returns an element which is considered to be at `i`th position in the `Pipe`, as well as a boolean indicating whether the element should be included (`true`) or skipped (`false`), *the length is unknown*.
 - :frog: `Fn(func(i int) (T)) PiperNL`: creates a `Pipe` of type `T` from a function.
 The function should return the value of the element at the `i`th position in the `Pipe`; to be able to skip values use `Func`.